jadecobra/python_tdd_exercises/source/functions/index.rst

 test_constant_function
 *********************************************************************************

 There are :ref:`functions<what is a function?>` that always return the same thing when they are called.
-They are singletons or constant :ref:`functions<what is a function?>`.
+They are singleton or constant :ref:`functions<what is a function?>`.

 ----